Fall 2025 Wall Decor Trends: Oversized Art Ideas for Living Rooms

 Hooks and Wall Racks

-Install hooks for coats, bags, or hats.
-You can also add a rack for hanging scarves, belts, or towels.
-These reduce clutter and keep your room tidy.
+Install them for coats, bags, and hats; add a rack for scarves, belts, or towels.

 Storage Boxes and Baskets